awsdocs/amazon-personalize-developer-guide/doc_source/interactions-datasets.md

 ## Event type and event value data<a name="event-type-and-event-value-data"></a>

  Interactions datasets can store event type data, such as *click* and *watch* event types, and event value data for each of your events\.
 +  If you create a Domain dataset group for the VIDEO\_ON\_DEMAND or ECOMMERCE domain, all use cases require your data to include an EVENT\_TYPE field\.
 Different use cases require different event types\.
+You are free to use additional event types\.
 For more information see [Choosing recommender use cases](domain-use-cases.md)\.

    With a Domain dataset group, Amazon Personalize does not use event value data\.
 +  If you create a Custom dataset group, Amazon Personalize uses event type and event value data to filter events before training\.
 You can import event type data, or event type *and* event value data\.
 Import this data to choose the interactions data Amazon Personalize uses in training as follows: